-Curtin subscribes to an electronic text matching service called Turnitin, which compares text in submitted student's work with text from a variety of sources including: the internet (over 24 billion current and archived web pages), published books and journals, textbooks, newspapers, and digital thesis databases.
-It also checks submitted work against other students' work submitted in the current or previous semesters at Curtin and other universities, both Australian and International (over 250 million assignments).
+Curtin subscribes to an electronic text matching service called Turnitin, which compares text in submitted student work with that from a variety of sources including: the internet, published books and journals, textbooks, newspapers, and digital thesis databases.
+It also checks submitted work against other students' work submitted in the current or previous semesters at Curtin and other universities, both Australian and International.